ChrstphrHll/npc_gen/students/Jovos Seldanna.md

 ### Description
 - Half-Elf Paladin from Beleriand
 - 3rd year Assault student in Jettenia
-- long straight white hair that's messy, Brown eyes, and Light Tan skin
+- shoulder length straight dirty blonde hair that's braided, Brown eyes, and Light Tan skin
 - Is Suave and Crude, and has Peace as their ideal

 ### Organizations